timche/postcss-german-stylesheets/CONTRIBUTING.md

     $ gulp watch
     ```

-* Do your work and also add relevant tests when necessary (i.e. adding new properties).
+* Do your work and also add relevant tests when necessary.

 * When all tests pass, you are ready to submit a pull request with your changes.